luciovilla/notion-nextjs-blog/README.md

 - `Slug` (text): this is the blog post's URL slug.
 - `Date` (date): the display date and meta published_time property.
 - `Description` (text): this is the preview text on the homepage and the meta description property.
+- `Published` (checkbox): Optional - this checks if a blog post should be displayed when deployed.

-View this sample template table in [Notion](https://www.notion.so/8dde3326f8cb4cc68b47a96bea86e9be).
+View this sample template table in [Notion](https://vast-rifle-eed.notion.site/8dde3326f8cb4cc68b47a96bea86e9be).

 ## Getting Database ID and Notion Token